10macattack/CarsNeuralNetwork/README.md

 # CarsNeuralNetwork
 A Convolutional Neural Network for identifying classes of cars.

-Uses Tensorflow for architecture of project
+Uses Tensorflow for architecture of Neural Network.